peakhunt/longan_nano/README.md

    it seems to be working but needs more experiment.
    Especially I wonder if we really have to go with SRST connected to Reset.
    There could be an workaround using system reset of ECLIC.
-2. basic documentation
+2. basic documentation (in progress )
-3. FreeRTOS template
+3. FreeRTOS template ( in progress )
 4. ...